5 Reasons Why Linen is a Luxury

 Linen is one of the oldest fabrics in the world.
-Throughout history, it has been a favourite of those in the higher echelons of power.
+Throughout history, it has been a favorite of those in the higher echelons of power.
 Priests would use it for their vestments.
-Egyptian mummies were often found wrapped in linen, archaeologists believe one reason being that it was a symbol of wealth.
-And today, if you book a stay in a five-star hotel, the chances are you’ll be sleeping on linen bedding, because many high-profile guests such as celebrities and business people demand that feeling of luxury that you only get with linen bed sets.
-So why is linen a luxury?
+Egyptian mummies were often found wrapped in linen for its durability and symbolic meaning attached to wealth.

 Comfort all year round